Getting started with Kubernetes Part 2 - Deploying an app with Kapsule

 Future videos will cover topics like load balancing and storage for your Kubernetes application.

-- You have an account and are logged into the Scaleway console
+- A Scaleway account logged into the console

-- You have generated your API key
+- A valid API key

 whoami

-image to a container registry
+image to a Container Registry

 Why do we need Kubernetes?